 The closest station to Fuji Rock event is Echigo-Yuzawa, reachable by Shinkansen from Tokyo.
 From there you can catch the shuttle bus straight to festival ground or to your accommodation area.
 Another option is to rent a car and drive to Naeba, which is what we did and was immensely convenient.
 Both options will take about 2-3 hours from Tokyo.

 If you are flying from outside of Japan, I highly suggest flying into Haneda instead of Narita.
 It will save you so much time since Haneda is in the city and Narita is in Chiba.
 There are more options to choose from the city.

 Where to stay for Fuji Rock Festival

 The most affordable accommodation in Fuji Rock is to set up a tent and camp.
-There are campsites right next to the festival site – all you have to do is buy a ¥3,000 camp site ticket and bring your own camping equipments.
+There are campsites right next to the festival site – all you have to do is buy a ¥3,000 campsite ticket and bring your own camping equipment.
 You can even have your things shipped to the festival ground if you don’t want to lug it around.
 Find more information on ticket prices here.

 However, I have to warn you that the weather in Naeba is normally not ideal in the summer, so I really can’t recommend camping.
 You’ll see why in the pictures below later.

 If you aren’t keen on camping, your best bet is to book WAY early for a lodge in the area.
 Naeba, where the festival is held every year, is normally known in the winter for its soft powder and ski slopes so there are plenty of these lodges around but they do get booked up very fast during Fuji Rock.